Abdullah-Abdelrahman/Ecommerce/README.md

 # E-Commerce Project Documentation

 ## Overview
 This repository contains an E-Commerce project developed using ASP.NET Core MVC.
-It integrates various key concepts and technologies including Repository Pattern, asynchronous programming, Identity (user, role), Inversion of Control (IoC), and Validation.
+It integrates various key concepts and technologies including  asynchronous programming, Identity (user, role), Inversion of Control (IoC), and Validation.

 ## Features
 - **CRUD Operations on Products**: Users can perform Create, Read, Update, and Delete operations on products.